webmozart/expression/README.md

 }
 ```

-Basic Criteria
+Basic Expression
 --------------

-The [`Criterion`] class is able to create the following basic criteria:
+The [`Expr`] class is able to create the following expressions:

 ### Field Expressions